LAripping/watchlist-widget/README.md

 * Option for ```watchlist.csv``` import, right from the main Screen
 * Reverse engineer the IMDb app for a way to perform the login

+## TODOs

+* Mention the Icon generator in the 'About' page, see License.